BellJohn/spring-boot-react-example-app/README.md

 These tests prove there is no difference in behaviour when the fullstack is put in place and the contract is provided correctly.

+These rely on a database connection defined by [application.properties](springBootDemoService/src/main/resources/application.properties)

 ## UI Unit Tests

 The files under [frontend - src](frontend/src) which match the pattern ```*.test.js``` are similar in function to the Unit Tests under the service itself.
 (I'm not familiar with React, so they are very lightweight).
 These prove the correct rendering of the content in the same way that any single unit of code abides by its function.
 While further up the stack, these are still unit tests, not acceptance tests.

+These don't rely on any database connection.

 ## Missing End to End Acceptance Tests